-Jordan Stanger-Ross is associate professor of history at the University of Victoria.
+Jordan Stanger-Ross is a professor of history at the University of Victoria.
 He is a former Chair of the Canadian Committee on Migration, Ethnicity, and Transnationalism, which is affiliated with the Canadian Historical Association, and founded UVIC’s Committee for Urban Studies, which initiated the interdisciplinary lecture series, The City Talks.
 Since founding Landscapes of Injustice, Stanger-Ross has edited a book, Witness to Loss: Race, Culpability, and Memory in the Dispossession of Japanese Canadians (McGill Queens University Press, 2017), with Pamela Sugiman, and written a number of articles, including, “Promises of Law: The Unlawful Dispossession of Japanese Canadians,” Osgoode Hall Law Journal 54, 3 (2017), with Eric Adams, and “‘My Land is worth a million dollars’: How Japanese Canadians contested their dispossession in the 1940s” Law and History Review 35, 3 (2017), with Nicholas Blomley.
 He has also written on the topic in popular media, including, “Remembering promises – lessons from 75th anniversary of dispossession of Japanese Canadians” Vancouver Sun, 26 March 2017, with Eric Adams (also carried in the Calgary Herald, the Edmonton Journal, and the Montreal Gazette) and “Lessons from the Japanese Canadian Internments: Policies built on fear won’t make us safer,” Globe and Mail, 19 January, 2016, with Eric Adams and Laura Madokoro.
 In addition to directing the project, Stanger-Ross chairs both the Land Title & Government Records and Public History Website clusters.